luh2/DetectDynamicJS/README.md

 If you identify XSSI because of this extension, feel free to share!

+## Thanks to

+1lastBr3ath and wh1tenoise for their contributing bug fixes and features.

 ## License
 This software is released under [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).